 While Siddal survived the illness, she became addicted to the drug and died of an overdose in 1862.
 It’s still debated if her death was accidental or resulted from a suicide attempt.
 Siddal’s likeness was later used to portray another literary figure, Beatrice from Dante Alighieri’s Inferno.

-It remains to be seen if Swift’s song alludes to any of these theories or sticks to Shakespeare’s fictional material.
-Either way, the legacy of the real Ophelia—whomever she may be—remains as prominent as ever.
+Even with the fascinating stories of these true figures, Swift’s song mostly sticks to Shakespeare’s fictional material for its lyrics.
+Still, the legacy of the real Ophelia—whomever she may be—remains as prominent as ever.

 Tyler Piccotti joined the Biography.com staff as an Associate News Editor and is now the News and Culture Editor.
 He previously worked as a reporter and copy editor for a daily newspaper recognized by the Associated Press Sports Editors.
 In his current role, he shares the true stories behind your favorite movies and TV shows and profiles rising musicians, actors, and athletes.
 When he's not working, you can find him at the nearest amusement park or movie theater and cheering on his favorite teams.